Executive Team Biographies

 Dr. Connelly graduated with highest honors from Princeton University with degrees in Chemical Engineering and Economics.
 As a Winston Churchill Scholar, he received his doctorate in chemical engineering from the University of Cambridge.
-He has served in advisory roles to the U.S. Government and the Republic of Singapore
+In 2016, Dr. Connelly was elected to the National Academy of Engineering.
+He has served in advisory roles to the U.S. Government and the Republic of Singapore.

 Treasurer & Chief Financial Officer

 Mr. Bernstein received a B.S. in business administration from the University of Maine and an M.B.A. from George Washington University.
 He began his career at ACS in 1979 as a financial analyst in the Office of the Treasurer and Chief Financial Officer.
 He was appointed Assistant Treasurer in 1982, elected Treasurer in 1984, and assumed his current job responsibilities in 2004.
 In 2007, he was named the Society’s Treasurer & Chief Financial Officer.
 He has been an ACS member since 1993.

 President, ACS Publications Division